Engaging and Enlightening with Mission-Driven Content and Strategic Partnerships

 Discovery Channel is dedicated to creating the highest quality non-fiction content that informs and entertains its consumers about the world in all its wonder, diversity and amazement.
 Offering a signature mix of compelling, high-end production value and vivid cinematography across diverse genres including science and technology, exploration, adventure, history and in-depth, behind-the-scenes glimpses at the people, places and organizations that shape and share our world.

-For its annual SHARK WEEK programming event, Discovery partners with Oceana to help raise awareness for multiple platforms including shark conservation, anti-finning legislation and other causes dedicated to saving these magnificent animals.
+For its annual SHARK WEEK programming event, Discovery partners with numerous organizations, including Oceana to help raise awareness for multiple platforms including shark conservation, anti-finning legislation and other causes dedicated to protecting sharks.
 Oceana assists in creating watch parties among its members and fans around SHARK WEEK.
 In conjunction and consultation with these organizations, Discovery airs PSAs, hosts live chats, blogs and other online content regarding shark endangerment and conservation.
 Learn more about SHARK WEEK and visit Oceana.

-Discovery also makes a splash every year by partnering with the men's health group MOVEMBER to raise awareness for men's health.
-Discovery talent, employees and fans all team up to grow their mustaches throughout the month of November.
-With PSAs, social support and digital activation all month long, Discovery is able to generate buzz and donate money to a worthwhile cause.
+Over the past three years, Discovery made a splash by partnering with the men's health group MOVEMBER to raise awareness for men's health.
+Discovery talent, employees and fans all team up to grew their mustaches throughout the month of November.
+With PSAs, social support and digital activation all month long, Discovery was able to generate buzz and donate money to a worthwhile cause.

 In 2010, TLC entered into a partnership with Feeding America to work together to make hunger history.
 With food and family an important focus for the network, a partnership with Feeding America and their quest to help millions of families affected by domestic hunger each year was a natural fit.
 TLC's goal was to increase awareness, activate volunteerism and advocate for Feeding America's mission.
 As the "Official Media Partner of Feeding America," the network leveraged its media assets and utilized TLC Talent to make the message unique and memorable.
 By working with talent personally affected by hunger, it made the campaign relevant and genuine.
 TLC produced 2 PSAs, one featuring the Cake Boss and the other featuring Kate Gosselin and her 8 children.
 The PSAs promoted the partnership and Feeding America's mission.
 TLC and Feeding America cross-promoted on their websites and TLC created a micro-site to drive viewers to learn more about hunger in America and how to get involved.